ADayn/TetrAIs/README.md

 ### Dev Methodology
 We will be using the Agile methodology with 2 week long sprints.
 Since we won't be able to meet every day, we will be using Slack to post our status and ask any questions of each other in place of a daily Stand Up.
-We will meet once a week in person, with every other meeting being a Retrospective to decide how we can improve for the next sprint.
+We will meet once a week in person, with every 3rd meeting being a retrospective to decide how we can improve for the next sprint.

 ### Collaboration Tool
 We have setup a Slack chanel for this project.

 ### Architecture
 We will be using Google's tensorflow neural network library to learn an AI to play tetris, which will be done using Python.
 MySQL will be used for the backend database to store high scores.
 We will use Elm as our front end language and Elm-UI as the front end framework.